kanjamad/sever/README.md

 ## Storing User Passwords
 Security is a very important thing on the web.
+And as developers I have a responsibility to make sure that whatever user information I get I handle it with care in a secure fashion.
 Here I wanted to show the recommendations for storing user passwords and improving security Learn more  [Andrei Neagoie](https://www.udemy.com/share/100HQLBEYdcF5URX4=/)
 Step 1:
 It all begins when you ask your user to create an account by setting a username and password.
 This is where user experience will need to play nicely with proper security measures.
 United States National Institute for Standards and Technology (NIST) is currently finalizing their recommendations for password management.
 Some of these include: